krypt-lynx/RWLayout/README.md

 CWindow
     Window subclass hosing constraint based UI: provides features such constraint based window size and resizing.

 CGuiRoot
 	Host for constrait based ui elements.
 Can be inserted in vanilla GUI.

 CElement
 	Base class for every constraint compatible element.
-	Can be used to host vanilla controls, to implement custom wrappers or controls or just as a container for other elements CButton
+	Can be used to host vanilla controls, to implement custom wrappers or controls or just as a container for other elements

+CButton
 	RWLayout wrapper for button

 CLabel
 	RWLayout wrapper for label

 CCheckBox
 	RWLayout wrapper for checkbox

 CWidget
-	Bridging class for fast wrapping of simple gui elements, such as `Widgets.DrawAltColor` CListView
+	Bridging class for fast wrapping of simple gui elements, such as `Widgets.DrawAltColor`

+CListView
 	RWLayout List implementation.
 Provides a way to display set of rows.
-Based on `Widgets.BeginScrollView` CListingStandart
+Based on `Widgets.BeginScrollView`

+CListingStandart
 	Rudementary wrapper for `Listing_Standart`.
 Not fully implemented

+Versioning:
+	I will move every release to different namespace.
+It should help to keep mod compatibility Current one is RWLayout.alpha1
+	SteamWorkshop mod to reference: https://steamcommunity.com/sharedfiles/filedetails/?edit=true&id=2209393954

 Known important issues:
 - Removed views cannot be readded.